LVala/zaft/README.md

 const config = Raft.Config{
     .id = 3,  // id of this Raft node
     .server_no = 5,  // total number of Raft nodes, there should be nodes with ids from 0 up to server_no-1
-    // there's other options with sane defaults, check out this struct's definition to learn
+    // there's other options with some sane defaults, check out this struct's definition to learn
     // what else can be configured
 };
 ```